liy37/rcos-status-updates/fall_2018/week_02.md

 ## Last Week's Accomplishments

-busy with studying for exams and school club admisitrative stuff, able to get a personal test repo for mean stack working
+busy with studying for exams and school club admisitrative stuff, able to get a personal test repo for mean stack working. turns out a lot of the packages were old because the tutorial was old so i had to install older versions of dependencies to fix a lot of errors

 ## This Week's Plan